egnyte/bigtable-backup-and-restore/README.md

 available at https://repo1.maven.org/maven2/com/google/cloud/bigtable/bigtable-beam-import/.
 Both scripts require the user to specify the jar's location via `--beam_jar_path` parameter.

-The jar spawns Dataflow jobs to export/import Bigtable contents to/from a GCS bucket, as a series of Hadoop sequence files, 1 job per each input table (as per the jar's limitation - see the [respective feature request]( https://github.com/googleapis/cloud-bigtable-client/issues/2180)), 1 job at a time (to avoid overloading the Bigtable cluster).
+The jar spawns Dataflow jobs to export/import Bigtable contents to/from a GCS bucket directory, 1 job per each input table (as per the jar's limitation - see the [respective feature request]( https://github.com/googleapis/cloud-bigtable-client/issues/2180)), 1 job at a time (to avoid overloading the Bigtable cluster).
+The directory is named after the export start time, in format `YYYY-mm-dd-HH-MM-SS`.
+The tables' contents are saved as a series of Hadoop sequence files in a sudbirectory there, named after the table name.

 When ran for the 1st time per a given bucket (in either the import or export mode), the jar uploads itself to the bucket's `jar-temp/staging/` location.
 Dataflow takes it from there and deploys it on its nodes, according to the parameters specified on scripts' command line.
 See the output of `bigtable_export.py --help` and `bigtable_import.py --help` for a list of the supported parameters.